aalberti/articles/mental models/brains-blood-weight.en.md

 Both are difficult.
 Both were useful to me, at least to help me adapt my view of the world.
 However, scrum now feels like trying to horseshoe reality into an arbitrary framework.
 Lean, on the other hand, feels like it better encompasses the uncertainty and diversity of situations, yet giving guidelines to better adapt to these situations.
-I can feel my brains firing less "feels akward" alerts when using lean, thus decreasing the blood weight in my head.
+I can feel my brains firing less "feels awkward" alerts when using lean, thus decreasing the blood weight in my head.

 ##Unlearning